hanjingo/doc/ALGO/recursion.md

 The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called a recursive function.

-## Benefit

-- Recursion helps in logic building.
-Recursive thinking helps in solving complex problems by breaking them into smaller subproblems.
-- Recursive solutions work as a basic for Dynamic Programming and Divide and Conquer algorithms.
-- Certain problem can be solved quite easily using recursion.

 ## Base Condition

 A recursive program stops at a base condition.
 There can be more than one base conditions in a recursion.